ONS-Innovation/keh-digital-landscape/mkdocs/README.md

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js 16+ (for Prettier markdown linting and formatting)
 - Make (for using Makefile commands)

 Make sure you are currently in the /testing directory when running the commands.
 To change directory, run: